Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        The following items define the behavior of an ingest source when encountering certain conditions.

-      1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the [=receiving entity=], it MUST
+      1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the [=Receiving entity=], it MUST
                    a.
 For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.
                    b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.